BuendiaGames/RayuelaJam/README.md

 ### Showing characters

 The first thing is to load the characters into memory.
-We allow only to have 4 textures loaded in memory at a time.
+You can use as many textures as you want, but you need to load them first into memory.
 This is because a visual novel may contain a large amount of decent size textures.
-The engine have support for only 4 characters in screen, so only 4 textures are allowed.
+The engine have support for only 4 characters in screen.
 Each texture will have a slot assigned.
 The syntax is like this:

 ```
-load; metaname1; metaname2; metaname3;
+load; metaname1; metaname2; ...; metanameN;
 ```

 As you see, we use the `load` command and then we use the metanames (those we defined in the `ginfo` file) to load the textures.
 We remark that we can load up to four textures in this way.
 The slots, however, will be still empty.
 In order to show the textures, we use the `show` command:

 ```
 load; metaname1; metaname2; metaname3;
-show; metaname1; 1
+show; metaname1; 1; true
-show; metaname3; 2
+show; metaname3; 2; true
 ```

 This command shows the texture corresponding to the `metaname1` at slot 1, and the one corresponding to `metaname2` to slot 2.
 The order of slots in screen is like this: `1 3 4 2`.
+The last argument tells the engine to use a fade-in effect when set to `true`.
+It is optional and its default value is `false`, so you can change the expression of your characters without any fade.
 We can hide the character of any slot via

 ```